lkiesow/setup-lxc-container/README.md

     # Default: true
     configure-ssh: true

+    # If to set `lxc-init` to automatically install Python on supported
+    # distributions.
+    # Default: true
+    python: true

     # Commands to use for setting up the container (e.g. configure SSH).
-    # Setting this will overwrite in-container openssh-server installation
+    # Setting this will overwrite in-container openssh-server and python
-    # for supported distributions.
-If you set this and have `configure-ssh`
+    # installation for supported distributions.
+If you set this and have
-    # enabled, make sure to set up an SSH server.
+    # `configure-ssh` enabled, make sure to set up an SSH server.
     #lxc-init:
 ```